-Yes.
 Dilaudid overdoses can be treated with an opioid antidote called naloxone.
 This chemical is sold under the trade names Narcan and Evisio.
-Narcan is a nasal spray product that works to reverse the effects of the overdose.
+Narcan is a nasal spray product that reverses an overdose’s effects.
 Evisio works similarly but is injected into the thigh.

 These drugs can save lives.
-However, they must be administered within a certain timeframe.
-The exact time frame depends on a number of factors such as the amount of hydromorphone consumed and the user’s BMI.
+However, they must be administered within a specific timeframe.
+The exact time frame depends on several factors, such as the amount of hydromorphone consumed and the user’s BMI.

 It is crucial that you contact an ambulance as soon as possible if you or someone else overdoses.
 Calling for help could mean the difference between life and death.

 That means no hesitating, no second-guessing, and no simply “hoping for the best.”
 Saving the life of an opioid overdose victim requires action, and that means now.
 If you spot the signs of a Dilaudid overdose, call 911 immediately.

 If you do have to leave the side of the person overdosing—even for less than a minute to call emergency services—it’s critical that you put the victim in what’s known as the “recovery position.”
 This position helps to reduce the likelihood of complications like choking or vomiting.